Derived category of projectivizations and flops: Autoequivalences

-This result compares nicely with Bondal-Orlov's ``flop--flop = twist" for Aityah flops, and more general results for standard flops of Addington-Donovan-Meachan \cite[Theorem A]{ADM}.
-Furthermore that, the theorem implies that the diagram of categories
+This result compares nicely with ``flop--flop = twist" result for the Bondal and Orlov's flopping equivalence for Aityah flops, and the more general ``flop--flop = twist" results for standard flops of Addington, Donovan and Meachan \cite[Theorem A]{ADM}.
+Furthermore, the theorem implies that the diagram of categories

 represents a perverse schober on $\CC$, in the sense of \cite{KS,BKS}, where $X_0 : = X_\sigma^+ \times_X \tX$.